Kohhx/login-system/README.md

 # Login Application

 This project is a login application that allows users to log in, view their profile details, and access restricted content based on their role.
-The application is implemented using the React frontend framework and the Spring framework for the backend.
+The application is implemented using the React frontend framework with tailwind CSS and the Spring framework for the backend.
 It includes modules such as Spring Security and JWT for authentication and authorization, and Spring Data JPA for database interaction.
 The database used in the backend is MySQL.

 ## Features